adarsh1997shah/webpack-react/packageGuide.md

 * [`sass-loader`] This package loads .scss file.
 * [`postcss-loader`] This package helps to use autoprefixer plugin.
 * [`file-loader`] This package provides resolves import/require() on a file into a url and emits the file into the output directory.
+* [`uglifyjs-webpack-plugin`] This pakacge removes etra spaces from js files thus making it uglify.

 ## Plugins